darkriszty/MarkdownTablePrettify-VSCodeExt/README.md

 ## Known Issues

-- Formatting multiple tables at once and formatting an entire file is not supported.
+- Formatting multiple tables at once is not supported (issue #7).